mohanprasaths/DataStructures/README.md

 Djistras Algorithm :  Finding shortest path for weighted graphs Enqueing algorithm is based on the priority by the weight from the source node .

+Constructing distance table :
+Distance table - three column array - (nodes , distance from source node , preceding node[node encountered before the particular node from the source node] ) get the source node and fill in all columns (A,0,A) , (B,infinite,A) ... .
+Get the immediate neighbours and distance from source and put it in proirity queue .
+Get the node with lowest cost and process it (get the neighbours and cost from source, put it in proirity queue and update it in distance table) .
+Repeat the steps untill the the proirity queue is empty . we will make series of lookups on the distance table to find the shortest path .
+(Backtracking)
+eg: For the ultimate destination node look in the distance table and see what is the preceeding node and add it to the stack and for the preceeding node look in the  distance table for its preceding node , add it the stack and repeat this step untill the node is the source node
+Add the distance column of entries in stack for the cost and use last in first out feature for finding the path